-Business disruption, both internally or with a key outsourced partner, cyber security, management of technical debt and business continuity management remain areas of key focus for the Company.
-The Company continues the development of its Operational Resilience framework, which was implemented by 31 March 2022 as set out by the FCA and PRA regulatory publications.
-Actions are in place to ensure the resilience of Key Business Services and their ability to operate within impact tolerances as soon as reasonably practicable within the transitional period to 31 March 2025.
-Risks continue to be assessed and proportionally managed in relation to technical debt, effective Third- Party Management and Outsourcing arrangements are in place, and the ongoing assessment and evolution of Business Continuity Management.
+Continuing development of the Company's Operational Resilience framework with actions in place to ensure the resilience of Key Business Services and their ability to operate within impact tolerances as soon as reasonably practicable within the transitional period to 31 March 2025.
+Risks continue to be assessed and proportionally managed in relation to technical debt, effective Third- Party Management and Outsourcing arrangements, and the ongoing assessment and evolution of Business Continuity Management.